vikky2vini/notes/python.md

 * Python integers have unlimited range, limited only by the available virtual memory
 * Using / in division is true division.
 Using // is floored division
 * Integer division in Python is always rounded towards minus infinity
+* When you create two objects with the same value, the id's will be different.
+That is, unless the value is small, in which case Python will map to the same id to save memory.

 [More info on lists, tuples, and dictionaries](    http://www.wellho.net/solutions/python-python-list-python-tuple-python-dictionary.html)